|Home||Pauline||Howto Articles||Uniquely NZ||Small Firms||Search|

 This is based on my first effort at producing a simple guide to setting up a web site for the novice which I discovered was started in December 1998.
 I have kept the original here.
 The ground rules are still that it should only use software available on a normal Windows or Linux PC or software for free download and unconstrained in period of use (ie Freeware rather than Shareware for short period evaluation).
 The intention is that a novice should, in one evening, be able to create a homepage, test it locally using a Browser, download, install and configure a File Transfer Program (FTP), FTP upload the homepage and view it online.
 At the end of the second evenings tutorial you should know enough to be able to set up or maintain a simple personal or club web site.
 You will also have sufficient understanding to start designing a site for a small firm.
 The stages are:

 The basic approach used here should lead to a good understanding of the strengths and weaknesses of HTML and will aid in the future design of clean and efficient sites.
 Once the basics are understood there are many ways forwards - some of you will feel the urge to invest in a HTML (Web Page) editor and graphics package to help the implementation and maintenance of a web site.
-I would experiment a little first - I have tried to make sure that there is nothing used on this page which is not covered in the tutorial and can not be written using Notepad (other than obtaining the screen dumps which used the shareware Paintshop Pro graphics package).
+I would experiment a little first - I have tried to make sure that there is nothing used on this page which is not covered in the tutorial and can not be written using a basic text editor (other than obtaining the screen dumps ) and my standard headers and footers to make it compatible with the rest of the site.
 Above all one must not lose sight of the purpose of setting it up - a web site is a means to an end, although I have to admit it can be quite fun.